buckning/myzappi/README.md

 5. Set eddi mode to normal
 6. Status summary
 7. Get plug status
+8. Get charge rate - show graph of just the charge rate

 These commands should be as good as possible, offering value to the user over the myenergi app